ethanJPope/Ethan-sFullKeyboard/JOURNAL.md

 author: "Ethan Pope"
 description: "I am making a full mechanical Keyboard"
 created_at: "6/4/2025"
-Total Time spent: "6h"
 ---
 # Project IDEA

 I want to make my very first full sized key keyboard by my self.
-The main reason for doing this is to understand both pcb design and how the highway works.
+The core reason for doing this project is to: learn more about pcb making and second is to understand the highway process works.

+Total Time spent: "23h"

 # DAY 1: June 4th, 2025